Working.

 Bottles will not be returned to entrants.

-Competition Official
+Competition Officials

 You can send an email to any of the following individuals via Contact.

-- Jacques Marais — Competition Coordinator
+• Jacques Marais — Competition Coordinator